BaziGrandpa/BaziGrandpa.github.io/_posts/2024-11-3-Basic-Proof-of-Intergral-Derivative.en.md

 </p> -->

 ## Key Takeaways
-The intuition of the proof is that
 - the corresponding change of $F(x)$ respects the tiny change $\Delta x$ is $f(x) \cdot \Delta x$
 - and then we divide by $\frac{f(x) \cdot \Delta x}{\Delta x} $ to get the rate of change of $F(x)$ with respect to $x$.
 - This rate of change is precisely $f(x)$.
-This is why the derivative of an integral gives back the original function.
+This is why the derivative of an integral gives back the integrand function.